Delayed gratification: Stanford marshmallow experiment

 Forty years after the first marshmallow test studies, neuroimaging data has shed light on the neural correlates of delayed gratification.
 A team led by B. J. Casey, of Cornell University, recruited 59 of the original participants – who are now in their mid-40s – and gave them a delayed gratification task.
 Instead of resisting marshmallows, these adults were instructed to suppress responses to images of happy faces, but not to neutral or fearful faces.
 Those who had been high delayers as pre-schoolers were more successful at controlling their impulses in response to the emotional faces (i.e., not pressing the button in response to happy faces), suggesting that the high delayers continued to show better ability to dampen or resist impulses.
 Casey and colleagues also scanned the brains of 26 participants using functional magnetic resonance imaging (fMRI) as they completed the task.
 The researchers hypothesized that high delayers would be more likely to use "cool" regulation strategies to control their responses, which would manifest as activation of the right prefrontal cortex, whereas low delayers would use "hot" strategies, which would activate the ventral striatum, an area also linked to addiction.
 Indeed, results showed this differential brain activity.
 This mirrors other fMRI research of delayed gratification conducted by Noah Shamosh and Jeremy Gray, of Yale University, demonstrating that individuals who chose larger delayed rewards over smaller immediate rewards (in hypothetical situations) showed greater brain activation in the anterior prefrontal cortex.

+A replication attempt with a sample from a more diverse population that was over 10 times larger than the original study showed only half the effect of the original study.
+The replication suggested that economic background, rather than willpower, explained the other half.
+The predictive power of the marshmallow test was challenged in a 2020 study.
+Work done in 2018 and 2024 found that the marshmallow test "does not reliably predict adult functioning".